andreberg/py4dlib/_sources/api/objects.txt

    ``(op, lvl)``, where op is a ``c4d.BaseObject`` representing the current object and lvl is an integer indicating the current depth level.

    :param startobj:        the object whose hierarchy should be iterated over
-      :param stopobj:         an object or a list of objects at which traversal should stop (optional)
+   :param stopobj:         an object or a list of objects at which traversal
+                           should stop (optional)
-      :param children_only:   if True, iterate through the sub-hierarchy under startobj and stop as soon as startobj's parent or stopobj (if given) is reached.
+   :param children_only:   if True, iterate through the sub-hierarchy under
+                           startobj and stop as soon as startobj's parent or stopobj (if given) is reached.
 This excludes startobj from the iteration.
    :param startlvl:        base indentation level

 .. class:: ObjectEntry(op, lvl=-1, parents=None)

    Wraps ``c4d.BaseObject`` and makes them hashable, so they can be used as keys in dictionaries.

    :param op: the object to wrap.
-      :type op: ``c4d.BaseObject``
    :param lvl: the depth level within the hierarchy.
-      :type lvl: ``int``
    :param parents: a list of parent objects
-      :type parents: ``list<c4d.BaseObject>``

 .. class:: ObjectHierarchy(rootobj=None, filtertype=None)